-Preparing kefir at home is simple—within 24 hours it’s ready to be consumed.
-Yogurt and kefir are both fermented milk products but contain different bacteria and yeast.
-Of the two, kefir excels mainly because of the bacteria and yeast contents.
+Preparing kefir at home is indeed simple—within 24 hours it’s ready to be consumed.
+Yogurt and kefir are similar fermented milk products but contain different bacteria and yeast.
+Of the two, kefir excels mainly because of the more potent microorganisms.

 How to prepare kefir at home

 Kefir can be prepared from sheep, cow, goat, soy, or coconut milk.
-It’s easy to prepare kefir using a starter culture and whatever milk you choose.
+You only need a good starter culture and whatever milk you choose.
 The starter culture contains bacteria that commence fermentation.
-I’ve many times used Body Ecology Kefir Starter.

 Body Ecology Kefir Starter contains the following microorganisms